-With default settings, as with the case of most browsers, tabs appear at the top but you can move them to the right, left or bottom by navigating to Vivaldi settings.
+With default settings, as with the case of most browsers, tabs appear at the top, but you can move them to the right, left, or bottom by navigating to Vivaldi settings.
 In addition to that, you can have more screen real estate by hiding the tabs, a feature useful if you know how to switch between tabs using keyboard shortcuts.

 The browser changes its UI color as you switch between websites to match the color of the prominent color of the current webpage.

 As of now, only the Technical Preview version of Vivaldi is available for Windows, Mac, and Linux operating systems.
-Visit the following page to download the newest version of Vivaldi browser.
+Visit the following page to download the newest version of the Vivaldi browser.